 Please keep any receipt as your proof of payment.

 - Can I have a pet?

 You will need to write in or email us at firstname.lastname@example.org to seek permission to have a pet.
+A leaflet, containing a request form, can be obtained from the Registered Office by ringing 01202 671222, or from the downloads and information page of this website.
 Each request will be considered on its own merit.
 The presumption is that we should say 'yes' unless there is a very good reason to say 'no' in which case we will explain to you why not.
 Please allow 28 days for us to consider any request.
 You will receive written confirmation of our decision.
 Do not take on a pet unless you have received permission as this is a breach of your agreement.